King's Guide to Edmonton

-With a population of more than one million, the greater Edmonton area offers all the services of a major urban centre while maintaining a friendly, clean and safe environment.
+With a population of more than one million, the greater Edmonton area offers all the services of a major urban centre while maintaining a friendly, clean, and safe environment.
 Edmonton lies in the geographic heart of Alberta, in Western Canada.

-Here is what makes Edmonton unique:
+Here's what makes Edmonton unique:

-River Valley: Edmonton’s downtown overlooks the city’s greatest asset – the North Saskatchewan River Valley.
-18,000 acres of biking, hiking, skiing and walking trails run through the city along the edges of the North Saskatchewan River.
-Edmonton has the longest interlinked stretch of urban parkland in North America -bigger than Stanley Park in Vancouver or Central Park in New York.
+River Valley: Edmonton’s downtown overlooks the city’s greatest asset--the North Saskatchewan River Valley.
+18,000 acres of biking, hiking, skiing, and walking trails run through the city along the edges of the North Saskatchewan River.
+Edmonton has the longest interlinked stretch of urban parkland in North America--bigger than Stanley Park in Vancouver or Central Park in New York.

 Sports & Fitness: Edmonton is home to several professional sports teams, including the Edmonton Oilers and Edmonton Eskimos.
 Edmonton hosts major international competitions, like the FIFA Women’s World Cup 2015.
-Edmonton has world class athletics facilities, like the Royal Glenora Club, Kinsmen Sports Centre, the City of Edmonton’s recreation centres and Rogers Place.
+Edmonton has world-class athletics facilities like the Royal Glenora Club, Kinsmen Sports Centre, the City of Edmonton’s recreation centres, and Rogers Place.